 Center in the Library.
 (Santa Maria- x3260, Lompoc - x5322)

 Open Access Computer Labs (OACL) on both campuses provide computers for word-processing,

-research, emailing your instructor, Blackboard access, and more.
+research, emailing your instructor, Canvas access, and more.
 The Santa Maria OACL

 Wireless access for laptops and electronic devices is available at both campus libraries.